JuliaPy/SymPy.jl/docs/src/introduction.md

 ## Simplification

 The `simplify` function in SymPy "simplifies" a given expression.
-As metioned in the SymPy documentation, simplification is not a well-defined term and strategies employed may differ between versions.
+As mentioned in the SymPy documentation, simplification is not a well-defined term and strategies employed may differ between versions.
 The `simplify` function depends on over a dozen other functions, such as `powsimp`, `trigsimp`, `radsimp`, `logcombine`, and `together`.
 The `simplify` function is exported by the `SymPy` package, the others called through the `sympy` module.

 To illustrate, we have: